distractor/LeagueScorer/source/Readme.md

 # Scoring scripts

-All scoring scripts are here.
+All scoring scripts and classes definitions are here.